spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/01-Week_HTML-CSS/README.md

 In this week, we will be welcoming our students to their first week of our Full-Stack Web Development Boot Camp.
 We'll be walking them through the very basics of HTML/CSS, Git Version Control, and Terminal/Console commands.

-  * Visit the [Class Content Unit Overview](../../../01-Class-Content/01-HTML-CSS/README.md) for detailed information on key topics, learning objectives and homework.
+  * Refer to the [Class Content Unit Overview](../../../01-Class-Content/01-HTML-CSS/README.md) for detailed information on key topics, learning objectives and homework.

 ## Instructor / TA Notes